mrismanaziz/Reforestation/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What has ears but cannot hear?
+A field of corn.